-- The day you were last in contact with the person who tested positive for coronavirus (for close contacts outside the household)
+- The day you were last in contact with the person who tested positive for coronavirus (unless you are not required to self-isolate)

 If you were isolating as a contact of someone who tested positive and then you develop symptoms yourself, your 10 days restarts from the day after your symptoms started - this will mean you're self-isolating for longer than 10 days overall.

 If you live with other people and anyone in your household tests positive, everyone has to self-isolate and follow this guidance (unless you have been fully vaccinated or are under 18).

 It may be difficult for some people to separate themselves from others in their household, the person who tests positive should: